lykaina/fungeball/README.md

 fungeball.py | Yes | The library for the Fungeball implementation.
 LICENSE | N/A | An MIT License.
 README.md | N/A | This file.
+circuitpython/ | N/A | CircuitPython versions of bef93.py and fungeball.py.

 ## Documentation: